karetah/espgarage/README.md

 I have a concrete garage, sized 3 x 6 m

-The walls is covered with the "Vagonka" wood, maiden by the previous owner.
-(I don't know what is between its, perhaps air, oh yes!)
+The walls are covered with the "Vagonka" wood, made by the previous owner.
+(I don't know what is between the wood and concrete.
+Perhaps air, oh yes!)

 The ceiling is the concrete plates, the roof is not leaking.